adamshoaib/Portfolio-Builder/README.md

 # Portfolio Builder

 Build your professional Portfolio in just 5 minutes.
 All you have to do is just fill in a simple form.
+This project has responsive design, works both on desktop and mobile.
+Toggle between dark and light modes.

 ## Installation